 John frequently presents seminars for clients, chambers of commerce, industry groups and other organizations.
 He authored a chapter in the book Resolving Employee Disputes & Litigation titled, "A Strategic Approach to Achieving the Best Results in Resolving Employment Disputes."

-John has been Peer Review Rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell® Peer Review Ratings™ system and has been selected by his peers for inclusion in The Best Lawyers in America© since 2011, recognizing his labor and employment work.
-He has been named Detroit Labor Law–Management “Lawyer of the Year” (2016) by Best Lawyers®.
-In addition, he was selected for inclusion in the list of Michigan Super Lawyers® (2006, 2010 - 2019).
+John has been peer review rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell® Peer Review Ratings™ system and has been selected by his peers for inclusion in The Best Lawyers in America© since 2011 in the fields of Employment Law – Management, Labor Law – Management and Litigation – Labor and Employment.
+He was named the Best Lawyers® 2016 Labor Law–Management and 2023 Litigation-Labor and Employment “Lawyer of the Year” in Detroit.
+In addition, he was selected for inclusion in the list of Michigan Super Lawyers® (2006, 2010 - 2021).

-John is a member of the American Bar Association, Detroit Bar Association, Oakland County Bar Association, the State Bar of Michigan, as well as the Federal Bar Association and the Rochester Chamber of Commerce.
-He also is admitted to practice in the United States Court of Appeals for the Sixth Circuit and the United States District Court for the Eastern and Western District of Michigan.
+John is a member of the American Bar Association, Detroit Bar Association, Oakland County Bar Association, the State Bar of Michigan, the Federal Bar Association as well as the Rochester Chamber of Commerce, and the USDC Local Rules Advisory Committee.
+He is also admitted to practice in the United States Court of Appeals for the Sixth Circuit and the United States District Court for the Eastern and Western District of Michigan.